 - Skycap at the airport: $1 per bag and $2 per bag if they bring your bags to the check-in counter.

 - Valet Parking: $2-5.

-- Hotel Doorman: $1-5 for help with luggage, hailing a cab, bringing car from valet or other.
+- Hotel Doorman: $1-5 for help with luggage, bringing a car from valet, getting you a taxi or other.
 You don’t have to tip them every time they get a cab for you.

 - Hotel Bellhop: $2 per bag in luxury hotels and $1 per bag elsewhere. $2 for the first bag.

 - Housekeepers: $1-5 per day.
 You can leave a note saying “To housekeeping, thank you!”

 - Room Service: 15-20% if the tip wasn’t included in the bill (you should always check!).